KasparPeterson/SimpleMVP/README.md

 # SimpleMVP
 Small Android library to help you achieve MVP (Model - View - Presenter) for your Android projects.
+State maintaining Presenter can be added to Activity or Fragment.

 ### Usage